SemEval/semeval.github.io/paper-requirements.md

 ### Submissions for review

-**NEW** Team participants only submit one paper regardless of number of tasks they participated in.
+**NEW** Team participants are encouraged to only submit one paper regardless of number of tasks they participated in IF they use the same approach in both tasks.

+NOTE: A task refers to a main task from the tasks page.
+It **does not** refer to subtasks within a single task.

-System paper submissions for a single task can be up to **5 pages**.
+System paper submissions for a single task can be up to **5 pages** (regardless of number of subtasks the team participated in).

-Teams participating in multiple tasks can add **2 addtional** pages per task to their system paper. e.g. If they participate in 2 tasks the limit is **7 pages** and if they participate in 3 tasks the limit is **9 pages**.
+Teams participating in multiple tasks that use the same approach can add **2 additional** pages per task to their system paper. e.g. If they participate in 2 tasks the limit is **7 pages** and if they participate in 3 tasks the limit is **9 pages**.
 NOTE: This is a change in submission requirements from previous years.

+If the approach is different, or the team members differ, then separate papers should be written per task up to **5 pages** each.

 Task description papers (written by task organizers) can be up to **9 pages**.